-Investments Available-for-Sale: The fair value of nearly all of our investment securities is determined from third-party valuation services that estimate current market prices using market-based measurements that are processed through a rules-based pricing application.
+Investments Available-for-Sale: The fair value of nearly all of our investment securities, including mortgage-backed and asset-backed securities, is determined from third-party pricing services that estimate current market prices using market-based measurements that are processed through a rules-based pricing application.
 Level 2 inputs and assumptions related to third-party market valuation services are typically observable in the marketplace.